tsunkit/3m-data-assignment-1.1/case_study.md

 You will be working with the following dataset: [Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesales?resource=download)

-📦 Dataset Download Instructions
+📦 **Dataset Download Instructions**
-Download the dataset ZIP file from this link.
+1. Download the dataset ZIP file from the above link.
-After downloading:

-Unzip the file to access vgsales.csv.
+2. After downloading: Unzip the file to access vgsales.csv.
 Note the full file path to vgsales.csv — you'll need it in the next step.

-🔍 Challenge: Load the Data into DuckDB
+🔍 **Challenge: Load the Data into DuckDB**
 Using DBeaver and your DuckDB connection, how would you load the vgsales.csv file into a table so you can begin querying it?

 ## Business Question